pranaybankar/backend_dev/README.md

 3. To execute the GET API click the blue `Execute` button.
 4. To execute the POST API upload the json file first.
 You can use the json files from the project or upload your files.
 Then click the blue `Execute` button.

+## What to Expect
+1. In POST call: If you provide the json as per the provided assesment pdf format you will see the JSON after the POST API call.
+If you upload any file with wrong input you will get to see the error in Response body.
+4. In GET call: You will see the saved data as JSON.

 ## File usage
 1. In the app folder, the `application.py` file is the entry point for the Rest API.
 This file has the Restful APIs defained.2.
 3. The `db_handler.py` file handles the connection to the Database.
 I have setup the `DATABASE_URL` in `docker-compose.yaml` file.